 Spirulina is a very complete alga.
 It has a very high nutritional value, which allows it to prevent nutrient deficiencies.
 It contains an enormous amount of proteins, from 50-70% which is exceptional.
 Spirulina is also rich in essential fatty acids, trace elements, minerals: iron (20 times more than wheat germ), magnesium, calcium, phosphor, potassium, selenium, sodium, chromium, as well as essential amino acids.
 More, Spirulina is rich in vitamins A, B1, B2, B3, B6, B7, B8, B12, D, E, K but especially beta-carotene (Provitamin A) and vitamin B12.
 Its beta-carotene content is 30 times more than carrots, which is exceptional.
 Its vitamin B12 content is 4 times more than raw liver, already a good source for the body.
 Spirulina also contains some essential fatty acids including Omega-6.
 It contains a large quantity of chlorophyll which plays a purifying role and protects the body.
 Spirulina contains many elements necessary to the healthy functionong of the immune system and nervous system.
 The assimilation of all its components is generally well managed by the body.
 Due to its ultra rich composition, Spirulina is used to fight malnutrition across the world.

-It is recommended to take 1-5 g of Spirulina per day.
-Some people recommend up to 5 g/day, knowing that 5 grams is quite a high dosage.
-The effects of Spirulina are felt even in weak doses (800mg).
+It is recommended to take 2-6 g of Spirulina per day.
+Some people recommend up to 10 g/day, knowing that 10 grams is a high dosage.
+The first effects of Spirulina are felt even in weak doses (800mg).
 Spirulina can be absorbed with a good glass of water, but also with fruit or vegetable juices.

 Spirulina: Ultimate effects, benefits, virtues